The need for traceroute and tracert tools

 3. Path Analyzer Pro

-Path Analyzer Pro is a traceroute tool that administrators with Mac machines can use alongside their Windows brethren as it works on both platforms.
+Path Analyzer Pro is a visual traceroute tool that administrators with Mac machines can use alongside their Windows brethren as it works on both platforms.
 It is an amalgamation of tools that, apart from the main traceroute purpose, offers features that help with performance testing, DNS, Whois, and address resolution features.

 Path Analyzer Pro – simple yet impressively efficient